abhiabhi0/obsidan-programmerCave/Java/String.md

 1. String s=new String("Welcome");//creates two objects and one reference variable

-In such case, [JVM](https://www.javatpoint.com/jvm-java-virtual-machine) will create a new string object in normal (non-pool) heap memory, and the literal "Welcome" will be placed in the string constant pool.
-The variable s will refer to the object in a heap (non-pool).
+In such case, [JVM](https://www.javatpoint.com/jvm-java-virtual-machine) will <mark class="hltr-o">create a new string object in normal (non-pool) heap memory, and the literal "Welcome" will be placed in the string constant pool.</mark> The variable s will refer to the object in a heap (non-pool).

 ### Immutable